Beamlink/CellularNetworkTester/README.md

 - It is essential to start by unloading the option and qmi_wwan driver and then forcefully load the qmi module to utilize the qmi_wwan
 - Changing the default MTU from 1500 to 1430 is crucial to avoid any qmi call failed errors
 - Do not put the wlan down if you are connected through SSH
+- The interface number (wwan0/ wwan1/ ...) may change for each system, do check the interface before entering it in the bash file

+After system specific modifications, run the bash file in the same directory the above file is created in.

 ## Test your tester